 Launch your RDR2 to test the crashing issue.
 If this method doesn’t work, you can try the next fix.

-Fix 9: High Performance Mode
+Fix 9: Set to High-Performance Mode

 1. Set high priority for Red dead Redemption 2